Chinmayee770/bob_hackathon/README.md

 **C)Direct Keyboard Inputs:**
 - **Web Interface:** Provides forms for users to input data manually.
 - **Azure Functions:** Handles form submissions and updates the database accordingly.
-- all forms have been provided in prerequisites
+- sample forms have been provided in prerequisites

 ### 2. Financial Ratio Calculation
-- **Azure SQL Database:** Performs key financial ratio calculations (e.g., current ratio, debt-to-equity ratio) using SQL queries.**(Gen ai for banking calculations is not reliable but we could do repititive formulations using ai )**
+- **Azure SQL Database:** Performs key financial ratio calculations (e.g., current ratio, debt-to-equity ratio) using SQL queries.**(Gen ai for banking calculations is not reliable but we could do repititive formulations using ai  and store in sql)**
   - **Reference: on which ratios will be calculated and considered** [Credit Analysis Ratios](https://corporatefinanceinstitute.com/resources/commercial-lending/credit-analysis-ratio/)

 ### 3. External Data Integration
 - **Azure Logic Apps:** Automates fetching of news articles related to businesses using a News API.
-- **Azure Cognitive Services:** Ro Analyze news sentiment and searches for pending legal cases on companies.
+- **Azure Cognitive Services:**  Analyze news sentiment and searches for pending legal cases on companies.
   - **Reference: on how sentiment analysis is done** [Sentiment Analysis of News Headlines](https://medium.com/@ramitsharma1994.rs/sentiment-analysis-of-news-headlines-with-microsoft-azure-cognitive-services-be3dedf3ccec)

 ### 4. Auditing Agency Verification: (Check the reliability of the agency who audited the data)